Fredericton and Halifax

 The Pharmacy Technician Program of Eastern College, Fredericton has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a three year term July 1st, 2015- June 30th, 2018.

-The Pharmacy Technician Program of Eastern College Halifax Campus has been awarded the status of Provisional Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a two year term January 1, 2015 – December 31, 2016.
+The Pharmacy Technician Program of the Halifax Campus has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five year term January 1, 2017 – December 31, 2021.

 At our Halifax and Fredericton campuses our courses are taught by licensed practitioners: Karen Barberie, BSc.
 Pharm.
 (Instructor / Program Coordinator, Halifax), Andrea Landry, RPhT (Program Lead, Fredericton), and Dorita Gerami-Schaefer, BSc.
 Pharm (Instructor, Fredericton).